 - Octagonal chapter house

-There is a fee to visit but worth the expense to explore a wonderful ruin and find out why it was burned to the ground by the Wolf of Badenoch.
+There is a fee to visit but worth the expense to explore a wonderful ruin and find out why it was significantly damaged by the Wolf of Badenoch.
 Please read more about Elgin Cathedral here.

 Visit the monks at Pluscarden Abbey